pojntfx/bofied/README.md

 [![Matrix](https://img.shields.io/matrix/bofied:matrix.org)](https://matrix.to/#/#bofied:matrix.org?via=matrix.org)

 ## Overview

+🚧 This project is a work-in-progress!
+The documentation is not complete yet. 🚧

 bofied is a network boot server.
 It provides everything you need to PXE boot a node, from a (proxy)DHCP server for PXE service to a TFTP and HTTP server to serve boot files.